mihasya/alsocloud/part1.md

 <!SLIDE>

-# Tightly coupled to a complex system over which you have no control
+# Tightly coupled to a complex system over which you have no control and into which you have no insight

 <!SLIDE>